Often referred to as the cane corso Italiano, the cane corso is a large, muscular dog native to Italy.

 Adopt, Don’t Buy

 If you consider getting a cane corso for your next pet, check rescues and adoption resources first.
-Try Pets Adviser’s adoptable pet search.
+Try Petful’s adoptable pet search.

 Cane corsos may be difficult to find through adoption resources.
 Also check with rescue groups and breeders.
 If you do choose to go to a breeder, make sure the breeder is reputable and doesn’t exhibit any of the puppy mill red flags.